 During the practical driving exam, the instructor will score you using a demerit point system.
 You’ll begin with 100 points.
 Each time you commit an error, the examiner deducts a corresponding number of points from your score and logs them onto a road test score sheet.

-Here are some tips for raising your chances of passing the written and practical exams.
+Here are some tips for raising your chances of passing the practical exam.

-Listen carefully to the guidelines.
-It’s easy to pass the LTO exams if you follow the instructions given to you.
+It’s easy to pass the LTO exam if you follow the instructions given to you.

 One month after failing one or both of the writing and practical exams, a driver’s license applicant can retake the LTO exam.